Essential Tremor in Adult Patients

 - It can be used with or without pharmacological therapies.

-- Cala Trio is contraindicated in patients with implanted electrical devices such as a pacemaker, defibrillator, or deep brain stimulation device; patients with a seizure disorder; pregnant women; and in persons with skin irritations, open wounds, or lesions on the wrist.
+- TAPS is contraindicated in patients with implanted electrical devices such as a pacemaker, defibrillator, or deep brain stimulation device; patients with a seizure disorder; pregnant women; and in persons with skin irritations, open wounds, or lesions on the wrist.

 Pharmacological Treatment Options